-A dot product, also known as a scalar product, is an algebraic operation between two sequences of numbers that a returns a single number.
-In most cases these sequences are represented by vectors.
+A dot product, also known as a scalar product, is an algebraic operation between two sequences of numbers that returns a single number.
+In most cases, these sequences are represented by vectors.
 However, the dot product can be calculated through any two sequences of equal length.

-In mathematical terms, the dot product between two equal length sequences is the sum of the products of the corresponding entries of those two sequences.
-It can also be calculated geometrically through a formula involving magnitudes of two vectors and the angle between them.
+In mathematical terms, the dot product between two equal-length sequences is the sum of the products of the corresponding entries of those two sequences.
+It can also be calculated geometrically through a formula involving the magnitudes of two vectors and the angle between them.

 How to calculate a dot product

 The following example is a step-by-step guide of how to calculate the dot product of two equal-length sequences of numbers.